 - ¼ cup (61g) organic pumpkin purée

-- ⅓ cup (104g) maple syrup can also use honey
+- ⅓ cup (104g) maple syrup or honey

-- 2 teaspoons pumpkin spice
+- 2 teaspoons pumpkin pie spice

-- 1 teaspoon vanilla extract optional
+- 1 teaspoon vanilla extract, optional

-- ⅛ teaspoon salt optional
+- ⅛ teaspoon salt, optional

-Melt coconut oil in a saucepan over medium-low heat or in the microwave for about 30 seconds to a minute.
+- Melt coconut oil in a saucepan over medium-low heat or in the microwave for about 30 seconds to a minute.
 Whisk in the nut butter, pumpkin puree, maple syrup, pumpkin spice, and if using, vanilla extract and salt, into the melted coconut oil until completely smooth.

-Pour mixture into the prepared pan.
+- Pour mixture into the prepared pan.
 Refrigerate until chilled and firm, about 2 hours.

 - Using a sharp knife, cut into squares.
 Store in the refrigerator for up to 2 weeks.
 You can also freeze it in an airtight container for up to 6 months.